 Large omnivores living in close proximity.
 What could go wrong?

 Until the mid-twentieth century, Cantabrian Brown Bears (Ursus arctos pyrenaicus) were hunted almost to extinction.
 They were viewed as pests and ferocious killers that needed to be eradicated.

 In fact, bear killing was all the rage; something to be celebrated and cashed in on.

 Retired miner Bernardo Santiago, who lives in the Cantabrian Mountains, remembers when parties of hunters would leave the village to go bear hunting, completely contrary to today’s Brown Bear conservation.
 He says: “The bear fur was given to the children who filled it with hay.
 After that, the children went from door to door asking for a reward; a home might give them eggs, chorizo or some cash.
 Afterwards, you went to the village hall to get paid too.”

 Bears were also highly prized for their warm skins and their fat which was a common remedy for rheumatism when rubbed into the joints.

-Up until the 17-18th centuries, Europe’s brown bear population was much more far-reaching.
+Up until the 17-18th centuries, Europe’s Brown Bear population was much more far-reaching.
 Now, thanks to human intervention, bears have been exiled to the remote mountains.
 This discord between humans and bears – the perception that bears are creeping around trying to steal your babies – has led to vastly depleted numbers.
-Across the board, it’s because of hunting, poaching and disregard for habitat that brown bears are of special conservation concern in Spain.
+Across the board, it’s because of hunting, poaching and disregard for habitat that Brown Bear conservation is of special concern in Spain.

 Old views are taking their time to change.
 Even now we still see practices that can be damaging for bear life.